Date rape drug: Alcohol

 Table from the 2010 DrugScience study ranking various drugs (legal and illegal) based on statements by drug-harm experts.
 This study rated alcohol the most harmful drug overall, and the only drug more harmful to others than to the users themselves.

 Researchers agree that the drug most commonly involved in drug-facilitated sexual assaults is alcohol, which the victim has consumed voluntarily in most cases.
 In most jurisdictions, alcohol is legal and readily available and is used in the majority of sexual assaults.
 Many perpetrators use alcohol because their victims often drink it willingly, and can be encouraged to drink enough to lose inhibitions or consciousness.
-Sex with an unconscious victim is considered rape in most jurisdictions and some assailants have committed "rapes of convenience", assaulting a victim after he or she had become unconscious from drinking too much.
+Sex with an unconscious victim is considered rape in most jurisdictions and some assailants have committed "rapes of convenience", assaulting a victim after they had become unconscious from drinking too much.

 Alcohol consumption is known to have effects on sexual behavior and aggression.
 During social interactions, alcohol consumption causes more biased appraisal of a partner's sexual motives while impairing communication about and enhancing misperception of sexual intentions, effects exacerbated by peer influence about how to behave when drinking.

 The effects of alcohol at the point of forced sex commonly include an impaired ability to rectify misperceptions and a diminished ability to resist sexual advances and aggressive sexual behavior.

 The Blade released a special report, "The Making of an Epidemic," criticizing a study conducted in the 1990s that concluded that 55% of rape victims had been intoxicated.
 According to The Blade, the study specifically ignored an Ohio statute that excluded "situations where a person plies his intended partner with drink or drugs in hopes that lowered inhibition might lead to a liaison."
 The author of the study later admitted that the wording of the survey had been ambiguous.

 In 2023, California passed Assembly Bill 1013 which requires bars and nightclubs to provide drug checking strips for drinks.
 A similar bill is also being considered in Olympia, Washington for 2026.